Kubectl

 kubectl [command] [TYPE] [NAME] [flags]

-: Specifies the operation that you want to perform on one or more resources.TYPE
+command: Specifies the operation that you want to perform on one or more resources.TYPE: Specifies the resources type.NAME: Specifies the name of the resources.flags: Specifies optional flags.

 Operations